A Good Woman Is Hard to Find

 A Good Woman Is Hard to Find is a 2019 crime thriller film directed by Abner Pastoll and written by Ronan Blaney.
 The film stars Sarah Bolger as a young, recently widowed mother who will go to any length to protect her children as she seeks the truth behind her husband's murder.

 The film premiered at the Fantasia International Film Festival on 21 July 2019.
-In was released in the United Kingdom in cinemas and on Digital HD on 25 October 2019 by Signature Entertainment.
+It was released in the United Kingdom in cinemas and on Digital HD on 25 October 2019 by Signature Entertainment.